Hypocisy/RPGCoreV3-Chinese-wiki/Placeholder-Options.md

 Beneath you can find a listing of all placeholder options, these require [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) to be installed.
-You need to lead these placeholders with a "rc", iE `%rc_current_level%` etc.
+You need to lead these placeholders with the rpgcore prefix, iE `%rc_current_level%` etc.

 ## Available Placeholders